int-brain-lab/neuropixels_course_2024/quality_control_for_np_data/README.md

 ```

 ### 3. Copy the metrics to the original spikesorting output (optional)
 You can copy the computed ibl metrics to your original spikesorting folder.
-This will allow you to view your data.
-The data
+This will allow you to view your original spikesorted data.
+(The only difference between the alf
-will be the same with the only difference being that the units of the waveforms and spike amps and clusters will differ.
-They will be in volts rather than the units output by the spikesorter
+converted data is that the units of the waveforms, spike amplitudes and cluster amplitudes will differ, they will be in volts rather than the units output by the spikesorter)

 ```python
 import shutil